Jprosser91/Fedora-Scripts/Readme.md

 ## Foreword
 Welcome to my Fedora scripts respository.
 This is a collecton of scripts I have created for [KDE Plasma Fedora](https://fedoraproject.org/kde/) utilizing the [Upgrading Fedora Linux Using DNF System Plugin](https://docs.fedoraproject.org/en-US/quick-docs/upgrading-fedora-offline/) commandlets.
-The idea was to simplify going through the list and autmote most of the processes.
+The idea was to simplify going through the list and automate most of the processes.
 Each script performs its task with varying levels of sucess.
 I've elminitated most, but not all, errors.
 There is also plenty of room for improvement.
 I am sharing this on github because I won't be using fedora for work but I don't want my work to go to waste.

 ## App Updates
 Simple Bash script to check for updates and then upgrade system packages.
 Also Cleans up cache and autoremoves older packages.